-The benefits of a diagnostic workup for occult cancer in patients with venous thromboembolism (VTE) are controversial.
-Our aim was to provide and validate a risk score for occult cancer in VTE patients.
+The benefits of a diagnostic workup for occult cancer in patients with VTE are controversial.
+Our aim was to provide and validate a risk score for occult cancer in patients with VTE.

-We designed a nested case-control study within a cohort of VTE patients included in the RIETE (Registro Informatizado Enfermedad TromboEmbólica) registry from 2001-2014.
-Cases: cancer detected beyond the first 30 days after VTE and up for 24 months.
-Controls: VTE patients with no cancer in the same period.
+We designed a nested case-control study in a cohort of patients with VTE included in the RIETE (Registro Informatizado Enfermedad TromboEmbólica) registry from 2001 to 2014.
+Cases included cancer detected beyond the first 30 days and up to 24 months after VTE.
+Control subjects were defined as patients with VTE with no cancer in the same period.

-Of 5,863 eligible patients, 444 (7.6%; (95% CI: 6.8 to 8.2%) were diagnosed with occult cancer.
-On multivariable analysis, variables selected were: male gender, age > 70 years, chronic lung disease, anaemia, raised platelet count, prior VTE and recent surgery.
+Of 5,863 eligible patients, 444 (7.6%; 95% CI, 6.8%-8.2%) were diagnosed with occult cancer.
+On multivariable analysis, variables selected were male sex, age > 70 years, chronic lung disease, anemia, elevated platelet count, prior VTE, and recent surgery.
 We built a risk score assigning points to each variable.
 Internal validity was confirmed using bootstrap analysis.
-Proportion of patients scoring ≤ 2 points who had cancer was 5.8% (241/4,150) and in those scoring ≥ 3 points of 12% (203/1,713).
-We also identified score dividing by gender and age subgroups.
+The proportion of patients with cancer who scored ≤ 2 points was 5.8% (241 of 4,150) and that proportion in those who scored ≥ 3 points was 12% (203 of 1,713).
+We also identified scores divided by sex and age subgroups.

-This is the first risk score that identified VTE patients at increased risk for occult cancer.
+This is the first risk score that has identified patients with VTE who are at increased risk for occult cancer.
 Our score needs to be externally validated.